peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 This object's type is not a number type.

  * System.OverflowException:
-This object's value exceeds the range of a byte (would be less than 0 or reater than 255 when truncated to an integer).
+This object's value exceeds the range of a byte (would be less than 0 or greater than 255 when truncated to an integer).

 ### AsDecimal